UndefinedCpp/Traveler/README.md

 3. For intershard travel it is important to scout out portals prior to using.
 The more portals, the more effective.

 ## WishList
 - Intergrated quad/squad movement logic.
+This is being debated as to whether it should be allowed.
+Please send me your feedback.
 - Intergrated retreat logic.

 ## Documentation